Unresponsive, private U.S. plane crashes off coast of Jamaica

 Calls to the company were not immediately answered.

-Maggie Brooks, Monroe County's executive, said Larry Glazer had left his mark on the Rochester skyline through his firm Buckingham Properties.
-Jane Glazer ran a mail-order homeware company called QCI Direct, Brooks said.

-"They were personal friends of mine as well as amazing community leaders, philanthropists in so many ways, so this truly is a devastating loss on so many different levels for Rochester," Brooks said at a news conference on Friday.

-(Reporting By David Adams in Miami, Letitia Stein in Tampa, Jonathan Allen in New York and Daniel Trotta in Havana; Editing by Frances Kerry and Sandra Maler)
+(Reporting By David Adams in Miami, Letitia Stein in Tampa, Jonathan Allen in New York and Daniel Trotta in Havana; Editing by Doina Chiacu, Frances Kerry and Sandra Maler)